Accessibility Statement

 Name, Role, Value

 When navigating the website with a screen reader JAWS some components across the page are announced twice which may disorientate users of assistive technologies.
 Also, when navigating forms with Dragon Naturally Speaking, markup has not been used to aid accessibility and the user may be unable to navigate and select options via voice command.
 These fail WCAG 2.1 success criterion 4.1.2.
-We are working with our developers to implement a fix by April 2024.
+We are working with our developers to implement a fix within the next 12 months.

 Status Messages